-The best eating plan for someone with arthritis is to base their food choices on Canada’s Food Guide.
+The best eating plan for someone with rheumatoid arthritis is to base their food choices on Canada’s Food Guide.
 This means:

-Use healthy fats like olive and canola oil and soft margarine instead of saturated and trans fats like butter and hard margarine.
+Using healthy fats like olive and canola oil and soft margarine instead of saturated and trans fats like butter and hard margarine.

-Limit high sugar and high sodium foods.
+Limiting high sugar and high sodium foods.

 Is it true that arthritis can be cured with a special diet?